The Definition of a Dog Eye Stye

 Anxiety

-When dogs are suffering from styes, anxiety and some pain may be present.
+When dogs are suffering from styes, canine separation anxiety and some pain may be present.
 As we previously mentioned, debris that has gotten very close to the eyelid and caused irritation can also irritate the area around the eye.
 As a result, until you properly treat the stye, give your pet something to calm them down if you notice they are in more pain or discomfort.

 Compresses